priyankatesting/mytest/README.md

 Then,

-npm run start     -> Will start the test and run a server (defined in ENV variables or 3000)
+npm run start     -> Will start the test and run a server (defined in ENV variables or on port:3000 if ENV not defined)

 npm run test      -> Will run all the unit tests available recursively